Syncing 10,000 leads/mo? GET A DEMO

 LinkedIn Event ads’ best practices

-Creating effective LinkedIn Event ads is a strategic process.
-The aim is to maximize your visibility and engagement among your target audience.
+Creating effective LinkedIn Event ads is a strategic process to maximize your visibility.

-Here are some questions that can be interpreted as LinkedIn Event Ads’ best practices to help you get the most out of your campaigns.
+Here are some LinkedIn Event Ads’ best practices and help you get the most out of your campaigns.

 Choosing the type of LinkedIn Event

-This depends on your goals.
 LinkedIn offers various event types, such as conferences, networking events, product/service updates, and workshops.
-You can use each type to serve different objectives.
-Anything from demonstrating industry leadership to promoting product updates interactively.
+Each type to serve different objectives.

 Setting up your LinkedIn Event

 When you create an event, LinkedIn automatically creates a post in the main feed.
-This post gets the same reach and discovery benefits as any regular LinkedIn post, making it easier for more people to see and engage with your event.
+This post gets the same reach and discovery benefits as any regular LinkedIn post.

 Inviting your LinkedIn Event audience

-You can use LinkedIn’s targeting features to select your audience based on filters like company, education, location, and industry.
-Once you have filtered through your audience, go ahead and segment them.
+Once you have filtered your audience, segment them.
 Then, share the event across your network and through InMail, and consider inviting your LinkedIn connections directly for a more personal touch.

-Keep in mind that LinkedIn has invitation limits with 1000 event invites per organizer, admin, or attendee each week.
-Temporary account restrictions (usually removed within one week) are imposed if you exceed them.
-These limits are set to safeguard member experience and the relevance of requests.
+Keep in mind that LinkedIn has a weekly invitation limit of 1000 event invites per organizer, admin, or attendee.
+Temporary account restrictions (usually removed within one week) are imposed if:

-LinkedIn imposes a network limit of 30,000 1st-degree connections in order to promote building meaningful connections.
+LinkedIn imposes a limit of 30,000 1st-degree connections to promote meaningful connections.

 Managing your LinkedIn Event campaign

-First, you should promote your event by creating a campaign in the Campaign Manager.
-It’s important to choose appropriate objectives, such as brand awareness or lead generation; you’ll also specify details like audience, format, and budget here.
+Promote your event by creating a campaign in the Campaign Manager and choosing appropriate objectives, such as brand awareness or lead generation.
+You’ll also specify details such as the audience, format, and budget here.

-Stick to LinkedIn’s specifications for event ads.
-Once you’ve reviewed and made the necessary adjustments, send your LinkedIn Event Ad online.
+Make sure to respect LinkedIn’s specifications for event ads, review your campaign, and send your LinkedIn Event Ad online.

 Using high-quality visuals and consistent branding

 Your LinkedIn Event Ads and event content should follow LinkedIn Event Ad specs for both visuals and text.
-A strong organic presence also supports your paid efforts while helping you achieve better lead and conversion rates.
+A strong organic presence also supports your paid efforts.

 Budgeting and bid strategies

-It’s important to understand how LinkedIn ads costs work.
-Because an ad that’s optimized for costs is also optimized for performance.
+Find out how LinkedIn ads costs work because an ad that’s optimized for costs is also optimized for performance.
 LinkedIn also offers daily, lifetime, or combination budget options and supports manual, cost-cap.

 Learn more about ad costs in 2025 here.